 Value your customers like gold and refrain from engaging in any cheap sales tactic.
 Don’t train and urge your staff to discount or undercut customers with the sole purpose of beating your competitor.

 As you stop playing sales and marketing gimmicks with your customers, your employees feel proud to be a part of your organization.
-They wish to stick around and not leave the company.
+They can relate to your company values and do not wish to leave the company anytime soon.

 Remember, for most businesses, their employees are also the first people who get to buy or test their products or services.
 If they are happy with your offerings and your service, you can be sure customers will feel the same way.

-One of the major causes why customer service is important to your business is that it helps in boosting lead generation.
+One of the major reasons why customer service is important to your business is that it helps in boosting lead generation.

 After all, why will your customers buy from you if they are not served well?

 As your customer service reps assist them in making better purchase decisions, they start feeling valued and won’t even plan to switch brands.